StaffanMelin/dstudio/docs/dstudio-doc.md

     haxo_control = HAXOCONTROL_TURNOFF;
 ```

-The fingerings runs through the presets stored in the /data directory.
+The fingerings runs through the presets stored in the `/data` directory.

-TODO

-How to change sounds.
-(Example 13).
-Note!
-Sep dir for solo.

-TODO

-pressure different sensors, debug flag

 #### Controller

-TODO

 How to build a (foot) controller.
-I used a Seeeduino Xiao (SAMD21 version), but any Arduino-compatible will probably do.
+I used a Seeeduino Xiao (SAMD21 version), but any Arduino-compatible microcontroller will probably do.

 ![Seeeduino Xiao](assets/seeeduino_xiao_pinout.jpg "Seeeduino Xiao")